On this page:

 To be eligible for OS-HELP assistance for overseas study in relation to a six-month study period, a student must:

-- be an Australian citizen, the holder of a permanent humanitarian visa, or a New Zealand Special Category Visa (SCV) holder who meets the eligibility criteria for long-term residency requirements outlined in Appendix E
+- be an Australian citizen, the holder of a permanent humanitarian visa, an eligible former permanent humanitarian visa holder, or a New Zealand Special Category Visa (SCV) holder who meets the long-term residency requirements outlined in [Appendix F] [HESA paragraph 118-1(1)(a) and section 118-5](see Appendix C)

-- not have been granted an OS-HELP loan by another provider for an overlapping six‑month study period; and
+- not have been granted an OS-HELP loan by another provider for an overlapping six‑month study period [HESA paragraph 118-1(2)(a)]

-- not have completed the overseas study before making the application for an OS‑HELP loan.
+- not have completed the overseas study before making the application for an OS‑HELP loan [HESA paragraph 118-1(2)(b)]; and

-- be selected for OS-HELP assistance for overseas study in relation to that six-month period
+- be entitled to OS-HELP assistance for overseas study in relation to that six-month period

 - be undertaking the overseas study in Asia